Kitty Kirkpatrick: Life in England

 On 21 November 1829, Kitty married James Winslowe Phillipps (1802–1859), a British Army officer in the 7th Hussars Regiment, and a member of the Kennaway family, which also had Indian connections.
-It was evidently a happy marriage, Kirkpatrick and Phillipps went on to have seven children, of whom four survived to adulthood: Mary Augusta (1830–1909), John James (b.
+It was evidently a happy marriage, and Kirkpatrick and Phillipps went on to have seven children, of whom four survived to adulthood: Mary Augusta (1830–1909), John James (b.
 1834), Emily Georgina (b.
 1835), and Bertha Elizabeth (1840–1875).

 Renewed contact with India

 Kirkpatrick's paternal family had long forbidden her from maintaining any contact with her family in India.
 However, with the help of Henry Russell, her father's former assistant and her mother's ex-lover, Kirkpatrick was able to re-establish contact with her maternal grandmother after almost four decades of separation.
 Although they were never physically re-united, the two women were correspondents on a regular and often emotional basis for six years.

 Kirkpatrick's letters make it clear that despite leaving India and her mother at such a young age, she still retained vivid memories of it:

 I often think of you and remember you and my dear mother.
 I often dream that I am with you in India and that I see you both in the room you used to sit in.
 No day of my life has ever passed without my thinking of my dear mother.
 I can remember the verandah and the place where the tailors worked and a place on the house top where my mother used to let me sit down and slide.
 When I dream of my mother I am in such joy to have found her again that I awake, or else am pained in finding that she cannot understand the English I speak.
 I can well recollect her cries when we left her and I can now see the place where she sat when we parted, and her tearing her long hair.
 What worlds would I give to possess one lock of that beautiful and much loved hair!
 How dreadful to think that so many, many years have passed when it would have done my heart such good to think that you loved me & when I longed to write to you & tell you these feelings that I was never able to express, a letter which I was sure would have been detained & now how wonderful it is that after 35 years I am able for the first time to hear that you think of me, and love me, and have perhaps wondered why I did not write to you, and that you have thought me cold and insensible to such near dear ties.